All you need to know about Traceables!!

 Common Questions about Traceables:

-How do I print the traceables?
+How do I print & enlarge the traceables to my canvas size?

 My bicycle Traceable, for example, is printed on two papers and taped together.